This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 If you have an older MacBook with a removable battery, remove the battery before running through the SMC reset steps above.

-Next, let your battery run through a few complete battery cycles.
+Next, let your battery run through a few complete battery cycle count.
 A full battery cycle is from full charge to no charge, so let your battery fully charge and then operate it without connecting to power until it dies.

 Do this 2-3 times after the SMC reset and you should not experience the problem any longer.